williamcaseylucas/digital-hippo/README.md

 - (run for types from our schema)
   - yarn generate:types
 - yarn add nodemailer
+- yarn add swiper
+- yarn add zustand
+- see which port is running on 3000
+  - sudo lsof -i :3000
+  - kill -9 9766

+## how to size images properly

+- /app/cart/page.tsx

+## zustand -> cart logic

+- create custom hook that is used in AddToCart and /app/product/[productId] and Cart.tsx
+- any react hooks require 'use client'
+- add <ScrollArea> to make smooth

+## swiper

+- add css styles to components where it is used
+- added extra styles in global.css for circle to turn from blue to white

 ## js

 - can add files to object by indexing its key and it will create new assignments during runtime
 - flatMap() -> same as .map().flat()
+- .reduce is good when we want to go over an array and keep adding a total from a previous component
+  - example in .Cart.tsx

 ## tanstack